jameshfisher/jameshfisher.com/_posts/2017-03-01-post-justification.md

   - technical-writing
   - justification
 taggedAt: '2024-03-26'
+summary: >-
+  A technique to improve blogging focus by including a justification for each post, referring back to monthly targets.
+Allows room for off-the-wall posts.
 ---

 This month I have an experimental technique to improve the focus of my blogging.
 Posts should have a `justification` property, in which I justify the reason for the existence of the post.
 Typically this will refer back to one of my targets for the month.
 An example: